To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

 If you want to learn more, check out my REP AB-5200 Adjustable Bench review.

 The Rogue Adjustable Bench 3.0 is the newest version of their exceptional adjustable incline benches.
-Constructed with 3×3″ 11-gauge steel and 1,000 lb max weight capacity, this is exactly the kind of quality you expect from Rogue.
+Constructed with 3×3″ 11-gauge heavy duty steel and 1,000 lb maximum weight capacity, this is exactly the kind of quality you expect from Rogue.

 The tripod design is super sturdy and allows you to position your feet properly for maximal leg drive.
 That, combined with Rogues grippy pads, will ensure you have the most stable training possible.